gdad-s-river/website/content/work-blog/the-wretched-lands-of-not-saying-no/index.md

 I just laughed it off, when I found on reaching the venue for practice, that she wasn't participating herself!
 I was mad for a second.
 But I can't stay mad for longer than that, it's a time waste.
 I'm being made a sheikh for a fashion show.
 The only reason I agreed to do it was because I might become a reason for people to laugh.
 That's a good reason.

 Also I got to meet a stunning, enchanting, charming woman.
 She was kind and offered us maggi.
-Helped a colleague who was struggling with the ramp wamp with a booster _if that doesn't happen, so what! we'll try something else then_.
+Helped a colleague who was struggling with the ramp walk with a booster _if that doesn't happen, so what! we'll try something else then_.
 She was a Miss India contestant in some year.
 We couldn't take eyes off her ( I wasn't able to take eyes on her, I'm never able to even see a girl for a moment, in fear of being caught (for what?!) ).

 https://www.instagram.com/p/BzkRpwkFQWg/